 RELATED: How To Insulate A Garage Gym

 Relative to other rubber mats, this flooring is 8 millimeters.
 That’s slightly less than the horse stall mats and interlocking tiles.
 However, after using them for almost a year in my personal garage gym, I’ve become a fan.
-They hold up against all my gym and cardio equipment and have enough cushioning to protect my floor.
+They hold up against all my gym and cardio equipment and have enough cushioning to protect my floor, and I give them 5 out of 5 for durability.
 Also, these are the same mats most often used in commercial gym applications.

 MaterialRubber